');

 About Highlands, TX

-Highlands is a small community in Texas with a population of 7,339 residents.
-The median household income is $54,524 per year, which is near the national average.
-The median age in Highlands is 37.4 years.
+Highlands is a small town located in Texas with a population of 7,339 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $54,524 per year, which is 27% below the national median of $75,149.
+The median age of 37.4 years is close to the US median age of 38.9 years.

 Cost of Living in Highlands, TX